Deitox/Dexcoto/README.md

 ## Systems & Features

 - Weapons (up to 6 slots): Auto-fire toward the nearest enemy.
 Three of the same weapon at the same tier merge into one of the next tier.
 Higher tiers increase damage and fire rate; every 3 tiers add two projectiles.
 - Items: Stackable effects like attack speed, regen, lifesteal, currency gain, projectile speed, max HP, placing turrets for the next wave, and turret-specific stats (Turret Power, Turret Projectile Speed).
+Super-rare legendaries add advanced HP synergies (Heartforge Core, Titan's Ward, Hemorrhage Engine).
 - Turrets: Stationary allies purchased in the shop or spawned by certain weapons on kill.
 If too many accumulate, groups of 3 same-tier turrets merge up to keep counts reasonable.
 Turret damage scales with your Turret Power stat.
 - Projectiles & Beams: Excessive projectile counts are capped; overflow converts into proportional damage.
 Very fast shots convert into short-lived beams to reduce object churn.
 The beam threshold is configurable in `scripts/bullet_pool.gd`.
 - Enemies & Boss: Enemies scale by tier; bosses scale by wave.
 Kills grant score, XP, and currency based on enemy power.